AndrewPiroli/NOS-MCT/README.md

 In Yeet mode, the commands are sent all at once as a config set to be ran sequentially in config mode (or other NOS equivalent), a log of the commands run and any output is saved.

 A list of supported device types can be found [here](./PLATFORMS.md)

+## Example Usage:

+Retrive configuration and status: ```python3 ./nosmct.py -i examples/sample-inventory.csv -j examples/cisco-yoink-example.txt --yoink```

+Deploy configuration: ```python3 ./nosmct.py -i examples/sample-inventory.csv -j examples/cisco-yeet-example.txt --yeet```

+## Additional options

+Increase number of concurrent connections by adding the `-t` or `--threads` flag followed by a number. (default is 10)

+Pass `-q` or `--quiet` to supress most output.

+Debug options: pass `--verbose` or `-v` for increased logging. `--debug-netmiko` for even more logging (this is done per thread and sent to a log file in the output folder), and `--no-preload` to disable caching of the configuration files.